 The presence of RFM has been associated with an increased risk of adverse perinatal outcomes, related to fetal growth restriction, as well as still birth [3].
-In addition, there is evidence to demonstrate that increased surveillance will allow for induction of high risk women which will reduce the stillbirth rate as well in these pregnancies as well- providing an intervention to utilise should an abnormality be detected [10].
+In addition, there is evidence to demonstrate that increased surveillance will allow for induction of high-risk women which will reduce the stillbirth rate as well in these pregnancies as well- providing an intervention to utilise should an abnormality be detected [10].
 Given this association, one may question why there is a lack of robust evidence to guide what is normal fetal movement patterns and maternal perception of these.

-In addressing these current shortcomings, FK has been innovated with the intention of providing a more objective manner of assessing these movements.
-FK will be worn abdominally as a patch and will utilise surface sensors to detect fetal movements.
-This study therefore, aims to investigate the validity and reproducibility of FK in signal acquisition and detecting fetal movements.
+In addressing these current shortcomings, Fetal Kicks device has been innovated with the intention of providing a more objective manner of assessing these movements.
+Fetal Kicks device will be worn abdominally as a patch and will utilise surface sensors to detect fetal movements.
+This study therefore, aims to investigate the validity and reproducibility of Fetal Kicks device in signal acquisition and detecting fetal movements.

-To achieve this, our current phase of analysis encompasses testing the efficacy of the current generation of FK in comparison to ultrasound.
+To achieve this, our current phase of study encompasses testing ability of the Fetal Kicks device in differentiating maternal activities and fetal movements, as well as the ability to perform over an extended period up to 12 hours.

-While being monitored, the woman will receive a button to press concomitantly whenever she feels fetal movements.
-A trained sonographer will carry out ultrasound imaging on the mother during the period of observation to observe and log various types of fetal movements as well which they will be independently logging.
-Following this exercise, data of maternal perception of movements, ultrasonographic evidence of movement and data on FK will be compared and correlations will be attempted to evaluate the ability of FK to detect fetal movements in a real time setting.
+The midwife at the Royal North Shore Hospital in St Leonards will scan the participant’s abdomen under ultrasound in semi recumbent position for up to 10 minutes.
+During this period, the sonographer will identify the position of the baby.

+After that, the participant will be taught by the study coordinator or midwives to attach the soft Fetal Kicks device(s) on her belly and activate the data recording process.
+The study coordinator will also install the app on the participant’s smartphone device, and a log file will be generated on her phone which will be extracted by the study coordinator upon completion of the trial.

+The soft Fetal Kicks device(s) will be attached on the belly by the participant at home, 30 minutess before bed.
+After that, the participant will be required to perform activities below:

+Lifting up an object for 10 times

+Twisting body left and right for 10 times each

+Bending down for 10 times

+Standing for 5 minutes

+Walking for 5 minutes

+Lying down for 5 minutes

+Sitting for 5 minutes

+Following this, the participant will be required to continue wearing the device until the next morning when she’s awake.
+The participant can remove the soft Fetal Kicks device(s) when she’s awake.
+The device(s) are not waterproofed so they should not be worn during shower.

+At the conclusion of this study, the participant will have to return the device(s) to the study coordinator / midwifes, and a form will be given to her to evaluate her experience with the study process and to provide feedback on the device as well as the aspects which could be improved upon and raise any safety concerns she might have had during the monitoring process.

+The data of Fetal Kicks device and accelerometer will be compared and the machine learning algorithm will be updated and trained to differentiate the maternal movements and fetal movements.

-Once the proof of concept stage has been completed and the device efficacy has been assessed , we may have a more reliable manner of studying fetal movements.
-This in turn can be utilised to conduct larger population based studies to establish a range for normal fetal movements and further contribute to the delineation of a definition for RFM.
+Once the proof-of-concept stage has been completed and the device efficacy has been assessed , we may have a more reliable manner of studying fetal movements.
+This in turn can be utilised to conduct larger population-based studies to establish a range for normal fetal movements and further contribute to the delineation of a definition for RFM.

 3. AIM(S) AND OBJECTIVES OF STUDY